data-henrik/sql-recursion/README.md

 - [Db2-based Sudoku solver](db2_sudoku.sql), see below for SQLite original
 - [compute factorial](factorial.sql)
 - [XML test data generation](xml_test_data.sql)
+- [compute table dependencies](dependencies.sql), use the catalog tables to determine best order to export database objects

+## Flight route
+Information on airports, airlines, connections and more is available on [OpenFlights](https://openflights.org/data.html).
+The script [flightroute_setup.sql](flightroute_setup.sql) provides the statements to set up tables and import data downloaded from OpenFlights.

+Compute the flight routes to Philadelphia using [this query](flightroute.sql).

 ## Db2 References
 References to the Db2 Knowledge Center